aaronshaver/reward-points-server/README.md

 Workflow example:

-1. and create a user by sending a POST to `localhost/users` (make sure the container is running using the steps above)
+1. create a user by sending a POST to `localhost/users` (make sure the container is running first, using the steps above!)
 1. ....................
 1. ....................